-I have not had too much issue eating Vegetarian abroad, of course, some places, like India, have been much easier than others (Sarajevo) but generally speaking being vegetarian while travelling does not mean having to compromise.
+I have not had too much issue eating Vegetarian abroad, of course, some places, like India, have been much easier than others but generally speaking being vegetarian while travelling does not mean having to compromise.
 However, before visiting Budapest I did have to do some research, Hungary is known for its meat goulash and paprika chicken, so I did have slight concerns my vegetarian diet in Budapest would consist mainly of bread and potatoes, but I was pleasantly surprised.
-I found plenty of vegetarian-friendly restaurants in Budapest all with a wide selection of dishes, being vegetarian in Budapest is relatively easy if you know where to go.
+I found plenty of vegetarian-friendly restaurants in Budapest all with a wide selection of dishes, being a vegetarian in Budapest is relatively easy if you know where to go.

 Where to eat Vegetarian in Budapest, Hungary